Please note that Tapas no longer supports Internet Explorer.

 “…Do you and your mother actually understand what ‘disowned’ means?”

-"What choice do I have?
-If I don't send one, she sulks and it becomes a whole ordeal."
+“What choice do I have?
+If I don’t, she sulks and turns it into a whole ordeal.”

 I sighed, picturing my mother.
 Beautiful, but armed with utterly irrational logic and not a shred of doubt in her own righteousness.
 A formidable woman.
-We'd fought constantly when I lived at home.
-We still fight occasionally, even after the disownment.
+We’d fought constantly when I lived at home.
+We still do, even after the disownment.

 “Got you now, you bastard.”

 His voice had shed all its earlier mildness.
-Only then, like an idiot, did I remember that he'd looked thoroughly displeased.
+Only then, like an idiot, did I remember how thoroughly displeased he’d looked.

 “Luke, you—”